 block3 = b'f297f61b85f", "a'

-Here the f297f61b85f represents the last 11 nibbles of the random 16 bytes generated by the server at the start.
+represents the last 11 nibbles of the random 16 bytes generated by the server at the start.
 Now assume using the method above, we solved for the new IV which does produce a collision but is not made up of only printable ASCII characters.
-We can represent our block 3 as the 11 hex characters (nibbles) followed by ", "a which has to be constant.
+We can represent our block 3 as the 11 hex characters (nibbles) followed by ", "a

-Suppose we didn’t get a solution.
-What if we repeat the process by generating 5 random bytes ourselves (10 hex characters) and then appending a fixed hex character (in our case we used b) at the end?
+) at the end?
 If we do that, we can again solve for the collision and check if the new block 2 is made up of only ASCII printable characters.
 Hence we can keep repeating this process until we do get a valid solution.

 However this means that we cannot use our previous equation as now block 3 is also modified.
 Let us rewrite the equations and solve for the bytes needed in block 2 to generate a collision again :

-\[J_0 \ = \ GHASH_H(IV) \ = \ B_1 \cdot H^5 \ + \ B_2 \cdot H^4 \ + \ B_3 \cdot H^3 \ + \ B_4 \cdot H^2 \ + \ B_5 \cdot H\] \[\therefore J_0 \ = \ GHASH_H^I(IV) \ = \ B_1 \cdot H^5 \ + \ B_2^I \cdot H^4 \ + \ B_3^I \cdot H^3 \ + \ B_4^I \cdot H^2 \ + \ B_5 \cdot H\]
+\[J_0 \ = \ GHASH_H(IV) \ = \ B_1 \cdot H^5 \ + \ B_2 \cdot H^4 \ + \ B_3 \cdot H^3 \ + \ B_4 \cdot H^2 \ + \ B_5 \cdot H\] \[\therefore J_0 \ = \ GHASH_H^I(IV) \ = \ B_1 \cdot H^5 \ + \ B_2^I \cdot H^4 \ + \ B_3^I \cdot H^3 \ + \ B_4^I \cdot H^2 \ + \ B_5 \cdot H\]After equating the two equations, cancelling the common terms and dividing by \(H^2 \), we have :

-\[B_2^I \cdot H^2 \ + \ B_3^I \cdot H \ + \ B_4^I \ = \ B_2 \cdot H^2 \ + \ B_3 \cdot H \ + \ B_4\] \[B_2^I \cdot H^2 \ + \ B_3^I \cdot H \ = \ B_2 \cdot H^2 \ + \ B_3 \cdot H \ + \ B_4 \ - \ B_4^I\] \[B_2^I \cdot H \ + \ B_3^I \ = \ \frac{ B_2 \cdot H^2 \ + \ B_3 \cdot H \ + \ B_4 \ - \ B_4^I}{H}\] \[Let \quad k \ = \ \frac{ B_2 \cdot H^2 \ + \ B_3 \cdot H \ + \ B_4 \ - \ B_4^I}{H}\] \[\therefore B_2^I \ = \ \frac{k \ - \ B_3^I}{H}\]
+\[B_2^I \cdot H^2 \ + \ B_3^I \cdot H \ + \ B_4^I \ = \ B_2 \cdot H^2 \ + \ B_3 \cdot H \ + \ B_4\] \[B_2^I \cdot H^2 \ + \ B_3^I \cdot H \ = \ B_2 \cdot H^2 \ + \ B_3 \cdot H \ + \ B_4 \ - \ B_4^I\] \[B_2^I \cdot H \ + \ B_3^I \ = \ \frac{ B_2 \cdot H^2 \ + \ B_3 \cdot H \ + \ B_4 \ - \ B_4^I}{H}\] \[Let \quad k \ = \ \frac{ B_2 \cdot H^2 \ + \ B_3 \cdot H \ + \ B_4 \ - \ B_4^I}{H}\] \[\therefore B_2^I \ = \ \frac{k \ - \ B_3^I}{H}\]What we did was as outlined above.
+We kept generating 5 bytes (10 hex characters) of \( B_3^I \) along with the constant ending until we can obtain a solution for \( B_2^I \) where all bytes are printable ASCII characters.
+We used multithreading to speed things up and changed the IV received from the server after trying 100,000 iterations of random 5 bytes for \( B_3^I \).

-The reason why we used k to represent the values shown above is because all of those blocks were constants (including \( B_4^I \) as the false is simply changed to true).
-We also know that we ourselves will generate the 5 random bytes as well as the fixed hex character b for \( B_3^I \) but since this will always change until a solution is found, we chose to calculate the value of k outside the loop for increased efficiency.
+to represent the values shown above is because all of those blocks were constants (including \( B_4^I \) as the false is simply changed to true).
+We also know that we ourselves will generate the 5 random bytes as well as the fixed hex character b

-For our solve script, we removed the \( J_0 \) assertion since sometimes it would not hold and used the same test.py file as mentioned above :
+For our solve script, we removed the \( J_0 \) assertion since sometimes it would not hold and used the same test.py

 from bitstring import BitArray, Bits